dpb587/iiifimage.link/README.md

 Some notes...

 * the image request parameters builder is conditional on the image service features
-* the code is not well-guarded to edge cases of malformed documents
 * there are a variety of server behaviors and this might still be missing a couple scenarios
 * bug reports and feedback is welcome &ndash; feel free to start an issue